If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The great wall of vagina is an art project that shows lots of examples of what a vulva can look like (although they are made of plaster so they don’t have any colour or any hair).
 This celebrates the diversity of vulvas and the many forms they can take.

-Photographer Laura Dodsworth also did a project called 100 Vaginas and you can read about it on the BBC here.
+Photographer Laura Dodsworth also did a project called 100 Vaginas, which you can read about on the BBC website.

 There are lots of healthy, normal ways that vulvas can change and these changes can be associated with puberty or even hormone changes over the course of your menstrual cycle.